No Rest for the Wicked (film): Plot

 Chacón and Leiva investigate the crime.
 Without any way to identify the victims, their investigation proceeds slowly, though they initially suspect a gangland hit.
 After using the police's resources to identify the witness' license plates, Trinidad searches his apartment and car.
 Trinidad takes the man's GPS device, which he uses to identify common locations.
 Though he attempts to disguise himself, he is caught on a surveillance camera.
 Trinidad later tracks the man down and pursues him to the subway, where he attempts to kill him, only to be stabbed by an accomplice that the witness calls.

-Trinidad and Chacón separately come to realize that the murder victims had ties to the Colombian drug cartels.
+Trinidad and Chacón separately come to realize that the murder victims had ties to Colombian drug cartels.
 Each seek out Rachid, a police informer who was previously involved with the same groups.
 Chacón, through her contacts with anti-terrorism intelligence, finds him first.
-Rachid tells her that his former acquaintances move from drugs to Islamic militancy, though he lost track of where they were based.
+Rachid tells her that his former acquaintances have moved from drugs to Islamist militancy, though he has lost track of where they were based.
 Chacón questions Trinidad after seeing his egress from the apartment on the apartment complex's surveillance camera, but without any solid evidence she is forced to let him go free.

 By threatening Rachid's ex-girlfriend, Trinidad tracks down Rachid, whom he also threatens.
-Rachid takes Trinidad through Madrid, where they attempt to track down the Islamic terrorist cell to which the witness belongs.
+Rachid takes Trinidad through Madrid, where they attempt to track down the Islamist terrorist cell to which the witness belongs.
 Meanwhile, the cell purchases and sets a series of bombs in a Madrid shopping mall hidden as fire extinguishers.
 Trinidad arrives at their headquarters while they place the bombs.
 Trinidad kills all of the terrorists, including the witness, before they can remotely detonate the bombs.
 However, he is again stabbed, this time fatally.
 Chacón and Leiva arrive at the scene after his death.
 The film ends with several scenes of crowds of people at the mall, none of whom know that the bombs are still active.